Orient Electric Ltd (NSE: ORIENTELEC) Q3 2026 Earnings Call dated Jan. 22, 2026

 Ravi Swaminathan

 It’s higher.
-Okay, and final question with respect to fans, once again, what would be the likely requirement of price increases that is needed to offset the commodity price going up?
-Like copper prices have gone up and rupee also has depreciated.
-So what would be the kind of price increase that will be required for that and what would have been the price increase associated with just the be nom change alone?
+Okay.
+And final question with respect to fans once again, what would be the likely requirement of price increases that is needed to offset the commodity price going up?
+Like, copper prices have gone up and rupee also has depreciated.
+So, what would be the kind of price increase that will be required for that?
+And what would have been the price increase associated with just the BEE norm change alone?

 Ravindra Singh Negi

-So we don’t.
-So I would not share the breakup between the two and it will all depend on brand to brand.
-A substantial part of my portfolio was already meeting the norms set by.
-Because we always focus on quality and we try and give the best to the consumers.
+So, we don’t — so, I would not share the breakup between the two.
+And it will all depend on brand to brand.
+A substantial part of my portfolio was already meeting the norms set by BEE, because we always focus on quality, and we try and give the best to the consumer.
 We’ve taken a 3% price increase on 1st of January.
-We’re keeping a very close watch on the commodities if required.
-If the commodities stay at these elevated levels, we’ll revisit our need for another price increase.
+We’re keeping a very close watch on the commodities.
+If required, if the commodities stay at these elevated levels, we’ll revisit our need for another price increase.

 Ravi Swaminathan